-Nutty Ginger Tamari Quinoa Salad is filled with crunchy toasted pistachios, almonds and sunflower seeds tossed with brown rice, nutty red quinoa, fresh crisp Asian veggies and drizzled with a rock your world ginger tamari and sesame dressing.
+Nutty Ginger Tamari Quinoa Salad is filled with crunchy toasted pistachios, almonds, sunflower seeds, brown rice, red quinoa, fresh crisp Asian veggies and drizzled with a ginger tamari and sesame dressing.

 Nutty Ginger Tamari Quinoa Salad is also gluten-free, dairy free, egg free and vegan.

 Getting back on the clean eating band wagon does not need to be boring, in fact you will love to eat this clean eating Salad just because it tastes that good...
 Really!
 If you are into salads, come on over and follow my Sensational Salad board on Pinterest.

 I know we have all eaten just a few too many holiday cookies, cakes, cheesy dips and more cocktails and mocktails that you can shake a stick at this holiday season.
 There is no need to go on a diet but maybe start to look at eating foods that count, no more empty calorie items without vitamins and minerals.
 Check out our Jump Start MindFUL Eating for more helpful hints.